hashicorp/terraform-provider-google/website/docs/r/storage_transfer_job.html.markdown

 * `exclude_prefixes` - (Optional) `exclude_prefixes` must follow the requirements described for `include_prefixes`.
 See [Requirements](https://cloud.google.com/storage-transfer/docs/reference/rest/v1/TransferSpec#ObjectConditions).

+* `last_modified_since` - (Optional) If specified, only objects with a "last modification time" on or after this timestamp and objects that don't have a "last modification time" are transferred.
+A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
+Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

+* `last_modified_before` - (Optional) If specified, only objects with a "last modification time" before this timestamp and objects that don't have a "last modification time" are transferred.
+A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
+Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

 <a name="nested_transfer_options"></a>The `transfer_options` block supports:

 * `overwrite_objects_already_existing_in_sink` - (Optional) Whether overwriting objects that already exist in the sink is allowed.